Ed Burke Guilty Of Racketeering In Federal Corruption Trial

 Block Club’s Mick Dumke discusses Ed Burke’s legacy:

-Speaking after the guilty verdict was announced, acting U.S. Attorney General for Northern Illinois Morris Pasqual said the jury affirmed the use of pay-to-play politics Burke conducted while in office.
+Morris Pasqual, acting U.S. Attorney General for the Northern District of Illinois, said the jury affirmed the use of pay-to-play politics Burke conducted while in office.

-“This case was about bribery and extortion occurring at the highest level of Chicago city government,” Pasqual said at a press conference.
+“This case was about bribery and extortion occurring at the highest level of Chicago city government,” Pasqual said at a press conference following the verdict.
 “In this case, defendant Burke has his hand out for money.
 He tied the giving of official action by him to the giving of money to him.”

 Pasqual said the landmark trial will hopefully help root out corruption in government, but warned his office and other law enforcement will continue to investigate issues of corruption “at any and all levels of government.”